Ten Things Employees Should Know About ERISA Disability Insurance Benefits

 • how to appeal if your long-term disability claim is denied.

-Note that ERISA disability insurance regulations don't apply to LTD plans provided by churches or government entities for their employees.
+Keep in mind that ERISA disability insurance regulations don’t apply to LTD plans provided by churches or government entities for their employees.
+(29 U.S.C. §§ 1003(b) (2026).)
+And ERISA doesn’t apply to a LTD plan that you purchase as an individual (which is often the case for people who are self-employed).

 Here are ten important things to remember when you’re considering filing an ERISA claim for long-term disability benefits.